Master in Business Analysis and Consulting Program

 Curriculum

-The Master in Business Analysis and Consulting is developed to equip participants with all the managerial and communication skills required to fully understand how sustainable performance can be achieved and how change can be implemented in a company.
+The Master in Business Analysis and Consulting is developed to equip participants with all the analytical and managerial skills required to fully understand how sustainable performance can be achieved and how change can be implemented in a company operating in a global context.

-During the courses, you will have to apply the concepts, models and theories covered, in case studies.
-Consequently, each course will help you to further develop your communication skills and your team working capabilities.
+During the courses, you will apply relevant and up to date concepts, models and theories, through case studies.
+Consequently, each course will help you to further develop your analytical and communication skills as well as your teamwork capabilities.

 Program structure